wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ## How arbitration works

 Arbitration is a way for devices to decide for themselves who will respond to a request, and also to understand whether there are still people willing to respond.
-Arbitration occurs based on a value unique for each device (for example, serial number or `slave_id`, depending on the command).
+Arbitration occurs based on a value unique for each device (for example, serial number or `server_id`, depending on the command).
 The principle is similar to arbitration in the CAN bus.
 Each device transmits one bit of its unique value in order, starting with MSB.
 When a device transmitting a recessive bit (1) detects a dominant bit (0) on the bus, it loses arbitration.
 By the end of the transmission of the unique value, there is only one device left that has won the arbitration.

 Arbitration bits are transmitted one at a time into the **arbitration window** (time interval).
 The dominant bit is transmitted as sending the value **0xFF** using normal USART transmission and hardware control of the bus driver.
 Recessive - nothing is transmitted during the window interval, there is silence on the bus, the transceiver does not turn on.
 In this way, we bypass the hardware limitations of RS485 in which it is impossible to simultaneously transmit different states.
 The receiver circuitry is standard.
 It can be disabled during transmission; this does not affect the operation of the protocol in any way.